humio/aws-quick-start/README.md

 # Humio - AWS Quick Start

 This guide will let you get started running with Humio on AWS.
-It uses AWS stack templates and will create a single instance of Humio with a connected data volume.
+It uses AWS Cloud Formation templates and will create a single instance of Humio with a connected data volume.

 Just hit the "Launch Stack" button and follow the Create Stack Wizard.